Last Updated on January 20, 2021

-I contacted a bunch of the “Bed-in-a-Box” companies selling memory foam mattresses on Amazon and asked them these questions:
+I contacted a bunch of the “Bed-in-a-Box” companies selling memory foam and latex mattresses on the web and through Amazon and asked them these questions:

 What I found regarding which Memory Foam Mattresses contain Fiberglass

-On September 16th, 2019, I contacted all of these memory foam mattress manufacturers and allowed more than two weeks for responses.
-Most replies came in a day or two, a few took up to 5 days, and the rest didn’t even bother to respond.
+Starting late September of 2019 I’ve been contacting memory foam mattress manufacturers.
+Most replies came in a day or two, some take up to 5 days, and a few don’t even bother to respond.
 Blank rows in the table below denote a memory foam mattress manufacturer that ignored me and didn’t respond to my questions.

 |AmazonBasics||n/a||n/a||n/a||Various – China, Malaysia, etc|

 |Best Price Mattress||Yes||Silica||No||China, Serbia, South Korea, Spain, Thailand, Vietnam|

 |Sunrising Bedding||No||Polyester (Dacron)

 |Tuft & Needle||No||Polyester||No||USA|